The 54th Regiment Massachusetts Volunteer Infantry Plaza

 William Street entrance to City Hall lawn

 This monument is dedicated to Frederick Douglass and his wife Anna who escaped slavery by the underground railroad and made New Bedford their home for five years 1838-1843.
 Two of their children were born here, Rosetta (1839) and Lewis (1840).
 Dedicated on October 17, 1996, this monument commemorates the 100th anniversary of his death in 1895.
-Sponsored by the City of New Bedford and the New Bedford Chapter of the NAACP.
+This project was sponsored by the City of New Bedford and the New Bedford Chapter of the NAACP.

 (Former) Frederick Douglass Memorial African Methodist Episcopal Zion Church